 Surgery for skin cancer

 Surgery is the most common treatment for skin cancer.
-How it's done depends mostly on the size of the cancer.
+How it's done depends mostly on the size of the cancer and where it is.

-Small cancers can often be removed by cutting them out (excision) under local anaesthetic or by a technique known as curettage and electrocautery.
+Small cancers can often be removed (excised) under local anaesthetic or by a technique known as curettage and electrocautery.

-Most operations will be done under local anaesthetic and you’ll probably be able to go home the same day.
+Most operations will be done under local anaesthetic and you will go home the same day.
 The wound will be covered by a dressing.
 The staff at the hospital will explain how to take care of the area and the dressing.
 If necessary, hospital staff can arrange for a district nurse to change your dressings at home.
-Or you may be advised to go to your GP surgery or return to the hospital for help with dressing the wound.
+Or they may advise you to go to your GP surgery or return to the hospital for help with dressing the wound.

 Skin grafts and skin flaps